octoguide/bot/docs/rules/pr-title-conventional.md

 > Included in config: 🔒 strict

-Some repositories require pull request titles to follow the [Conventional Commits](https://www.conventionalcommits.org) format.
+This repository enforces that pull request titles follow the [Conventional Commits](https://www.conventionalcommits.org) format.
-Doing so yields two benefits:
+Doing so helps to ensure that the purpose of a pull request is clear and consistent for humans and machines.

+Specifically, keeping to the conventional commit format helps:

-- Human: it becomes easier to categorize and understand pull request purposes quickly
+- Humans: it becomes easier to categorize and understand pull request purposes quickly
-- Machine: automated tooling can parse those titles into semver-based releases
+- Machines: automated tooling can parse those titles into semver-based releases

 If a repository has this rule enabled, it's likely aiming for either or both of those benefits.